rketch/quadcopter/README.md

 # When Pigs Fly: The Quadcopter Project
-The hardware and firmware for a quadcopter were made in the UCSD class CSE 176e: Robotic System Design and Implementation with @ThomasStuart.
+The hardware and firmware for a quadcopter were made in the UCSD class CSE 176e: Robotic System Design and Implementation with [@ThomasStuart](https://github.com/ThomasStuart)

 For more information, please see: